ros2/ros2_documentation/source/Tutorials/CreatingAROS2Package.rst

       </export>
      </package>

+Input your name and email on line 7 if it hasn't been automatically populated for you.
-Edit the description on line 6 to summarize the package:
+Then, edit the description on line 6 to summarize the package:

 .. code-block:: xml